andreivisan/andreivisan.github.io/_posts/2015-11-12-android-media-server-with-node.js-web-client.md

 }
 ```

-The code above is preety straight forward.
+The code above is pretty straight forward.
 We create a HTTP server and we expose the file list we have just retrieved in the `FileUtil` class.

 ### The Client